Italy

 Employment income

-Employment gross taxable income includes all compensation (cash or benefits in kind) received by the employee in relation to their employment relationship, including: bonuses, stock options, interest free loans, overseas adjustments, cost of living allowance, tax reimbursements, car allowance, etc.
+Employment gross taxable income includes all compensation (cash or benefits in kind) received by the employee in relation to their employment relationship, including: bonuses, stock options, loans, overseas adjustments, cost of living allowance, tax reimbursements, car allowance, etc.

 As a general rule, 100% of compensation paid in cash is subject to tax (some exceptions to this rule are reported below), and compensation paid as fringe benefits (such as housing, loans, company car granted for personal and business use) are taxed on the base of the ‘normal value’ or on a lump-sum basis.
 Normal value is defined in Article 9 of the Italian Tax Code, as the price generally applied to similar goods and services on the market.
 In particular, for shares, bonds, and other securities listed on stock exchange or traded over-the-counter, the normal value shall be determined on the basis of the average closing price during the preceding month (30-31 days); for other shares, it is determined in proportion to the net equity value of the company.